Click on the blue headings below to explore resources librarians recommend for Kinesiology.

 Search journals, magazines, or newspapers by title, ISSN, or abbreviation

-Some select Kinesiology periodicals:
+Some select Kinesiology journals:

 American College of Sports Medicine - Promotes and integrates scientific research, education, and practical applications of sports medicine and exercise science to maintain and enhance physical performance, fitness, health, and quality of life.